NeuroTechX/ntx_slack_archive/devices.md

  >Ah ok I see, thanks.
 By self paced BCI, do you mean passive BCI or like a continuous EEG measurement?

+9/15/2017 4:36 PM

+ **alexandre.barachant** :

+ >sweetrabh Self paced is when the user decide when to send command. you can see it as a sub-class of continuous. (your keyboard is self-paced, it does not output keystrokes all the time,  just when the user want it)